by Michael Miller

 This victory did a great deal to establish the national identities, and the national pride, of the five little Central American countries.
 In the 1890’s Costa Rica finally commissioned a statue to commemorate these events.
 A bronze statue was sculpted in Paris.
 It was shipped to Costa Rica, mounted on a large cement pedestal in National Park, and in 1895 it was unveiled to the public on Costa Rica’s Independence Day, September 15.

-This statue is The National Monument of Costa Rica.
+This statue is revered as The National Monument of Costa Rica.
 It is visited by groups of school children and by tourists virtually every day.
 The statue depicts five ferocious looking women, ready to do battle.
 Each of the women represents one of the five Central American nations.
 There are also two men in the scene, representing the Filibusters; one of the men is prostrate and is about to get whacked, and the second man is shown to be running away.
 Most Costa Ricans will tell you that the fleeing man represents William Walker.

 (By the way, the five Central American nations that took part in this conflict were Costa Rica, Nicaragua, El Salvador, Guatemala and Honduras.
 Today there are two more countries in the region.
 The area that today is the country of Belize, was then an English colony called British Honduras.
 And Panama was then a part of Colombia.)